 - Low potassium levels and dehydration can trigger heart palpitations.

-- If you’ve been diagnosed with hypoglycemia, or low blood sugar, you may be at higher risk for having heart palpitations due to your diet.
-High-carbohydrate foods and processed sugars can cause palpitations if you have issues with low blood sugar.
+- If you have hypoglycemia, or low blood sugar, you may be at higher risk for having heart palpitations due to your diet.
+High carbohydrate foods and processed sugars can cause palpitations if you have issues with low blood sugar.

 - Alcohol can also play a role.
-Researchers in a 2014 study in the Journal of the American College of Cardiology found a link between alcohol consumption and atrial fibrillation.
+Researchers in a 2016 review of studies found a link between alcohol consumption and atrial fibrillation, which can lead to palpitations.

 - You could have palpitations due to a food allergy or sensitivity.
-Heartburn that occurs due to eating spicy or rich foods can also trigger heart palpitations.
+Eating spicy or rich foods can also trigger heart palpitations.

-- High-sodium foods can cause palpitations, too.
-Many commons foods, especially canned or processed foods, contain sodium as a preservative.
+- High sodium foods can also cause palpitations.
+Many common foods, especially canned or processed foods, contain sodium as a preservative.

 - energy drinks

 Exercise can make you prone to having heart palpitations.
-Feeling emotions like fear and panic can also cause them.
+Some mental health conditions such as anxiety disorders can also

 Other causes include: